howdyai/botkit/docs/readme-teams.md

 Note that is possible to send an attachment that is empty except for buttons - this can be useful!

-To use buttons, include them in your attachment objects, as seen in the examples above.
+To use buttons, build them with the [attachment helpers](#attachment-helpers), or construct them in code and include them in your attachment objects, as seen in the examples below:

 ##### Sample invoke button